sporkus/capybully_keyboard/readme.md

 Open source capactive sensing pcb for [Bully keyboard](https://mkh.works/#bully).

 ### Status
-PCB has been tested and is fully functional.
-Still finalizing on plate options.
+PCB has been tested and is fully functional with Niz and Deskeys parts.

 ### Specs
 - MCU: stm32F072CB